mrserverless/docker-3musketeers/README.md

 ### curl

-Just useful utility to use instead of wget.
+Useful utility to use instead of wget.

 ### Cookiecutter & git